 Emergency response operators are trained to assist the response agencies.
 They are the people who will determine the necessary information that will improve the effectiveness of the response.
 911 operators need to know:

-911 calls placed on cell phones could be answered by emergency operators in Victoria, Vancouver, Nanaimo, Courtenay, or by a phone company operator.
+911 calls placed on mobile phones could be answered by emergency operators in Victoria, Vancouver, Nanaimo, Courtenay, or by a phone company operator.
 Tell the person who answers your call your exact location.
 If necessary your call will be directed to the proper response centre.
-IT IS CRITICAL THAT YOU KNOW WHERE YOU ARE AND THAT YOU CAN RELAY THAT INFORMATION ACCURATELY TO A DISPATCHER.
+It is critical that you know where you are and that you can relay that information accurately to a dispatcher.

 WHAT HAPPENS IF I CANNOT TALK AFTER I REACH 911?

-If for some reason your 911 call gets disconnected, the 911 operator can retrieve the phone number and address of the place you were calling from.
+If for some reason your 911 call is disconnected, the 911 operator can retrieve the phone number and address.
 If they cannot get you back on the telephone, an emergency vehicle will be sent to check on your situation.

 WHAT IF I REACH 911 BY MISTAKE?

-Don't hang-up.
-Mistakes happen; but emergency operators must verify the error, so stay on the phone and explain the error quickly and calmly.
+Don't hang-up, mistakes happen.
+Emergency operators must verify the error, so stay on the phone and explain the error quickly and calmly.

 WHAT HAPPENS IF 911 IS MISUSED?